Here are some frequently asked questions and answers about Jane’s Online Appointments telehealth video conference feature.

 - iPhone/iPad for Online Appointments - Staff Tutorial

 - Troubleshooting Your Online Appointment

-Our beta release is best experienced on a computer or laptop using Chrome or Firefox.
+Online Appointments is currently supported and best experienced on a computer or laptop using Chrome or Opera.
 Android devices work best with Chrome.
-If you’re on an iOS device (iPhone, iPad) you will need the Jane Online Appointments app which is available on the app store.
+If you’re on an iOS device (iPhone, iPad) you will need the Jane Online Appointments app which is available on the Apple App Store.

 Yes!
 The Online Appointments feature was built exclusively within Jane and it is all provided within our secure infrastructure that meets our privacy standards.
 We are not white labeling a 3rd-party solution behind the scenes.

-We are using a standard that provides peer-to-peer audiovisual communication in most cases.
+We are using a standard that provides peer-to-peer audiovisual communication.
 This means that all the traffic flows directly between each user’s web browser and completely bypasses our servers.
 The traffic is also encrypted in transit and none of the data is stored anywhere at any time.

 Video, audio or chat communication cannot be recorded during an Online Appointment session.
 This approach ensures that this feature remains HIPAA compliant and addresses major privacy concerns around telehealth posed by clinics.